Taxi Brooklyn

-Taxi Brooklyn is a French-American action comedy police procedural television series, produced by EuropaCorp Television.
+Taxi Brooklyn is a action comedy police procedural television series, produced by EuropaCorp Television.
 The series stars Chyler Leigh and Jacky Ido, and is based upon the film Taxi written by Luc Besson.
 On March 6, 2015, NBC canceled the series in the United States.

 Synopsis

 Caitlin "Cat" Sullivan is an NYPD detective working in Brooklyn.
 After her driving privileges are suspended, she relies on Leo Romba, a Brooklyn cab driver from France.
 Leo becomes Cat's driver and a de facto consultant on her cases.
 While solving crimes with Leo, Cat is also running her own unauthorized investigation into the death of her father, an NYPD detective thought to have been killed by the Capella crime family.
 In doing so, she clashes with her boss, Captain Baker, and her ex-husband Gregg, who has picked up the case for the FBI.